codefreezefi/codefreeze.fi/README.md

 Install Bundler:
 `gem install bundler`

 Install the gems from the Gemfile:
 `bundle install`

-Run the site locally using jekyll:
+Run the site locally using Jekyll:
-`bundle exec jekyll s`
+`bundle exec jekyll serve`

+Occasionally it may be necessary to update the dependencies to match latest version of GitHub Pages.
+This command will update the `Gemfile.lock` file which should be committed to version control:
+`bundle update`